Do You Need to Get a Sales Tax Permit in New York?

 What is click-through nexus?
 Referrals from in-state entities may trigger nexus for an out-of-state company.
 Click-through nexus may be established in New York if all of the following conditions are met:

-- If the seller enters into an agreement with a resident of this state under which the resident, for a commission or other consideration, directly or indirectly refers potential customers, whether by a link on an internet website or otherwise, to the seller.
+- If the seller enters into an agreement with a resident of the state under which the resident, for a commission or other consideration, directly or indirectly refers potential customers, whether by a link on an internet website or otherwise, to the seller.

-- If the cumulative gross receipts from sales by the seller to customers in the state who are referred to the seller by all residents with this type of an agreement with the seller is in excess of $10,000 during the preceding four quarterly periods, ended in February, May, August, and November.
+- If the cumulative gross receipts from sales by the seller to customers in the state who are referred to the seller by all residents with this type of an agreement with the seller is in excess of $10,000 during the preceding four quarterly periods, ending in February, May, August, and November.

 For more information about click-through Nexus, see New York 1101(B)(vi).

 Do You Need a Sales Tax Permit in New York If You Only Sell on Marketplaces?

 If you ONLY make sales through an approved marketplace (Amazon, eBay, etc), the marketplace is responsible for collecting and remitting the sales tax to the state of New York on your behalf.
 However, if you meet any of the thresholds above, New York still requires you to get a sales tax permit (called a Certificate of Authority) and remit returns even if you have no tax due.